RambabuPatidar/Java-Programs/JavaPrograms/01-Basics of Java/MaxMin.md

     }

     static int maximum(int a, int b, int c) {
+        // assuming that a is maximum and then checking that is it really maximum
+        // if not update
         int maximum = a;
         if( b > maximum) maximum = b;
         if( c > maximum)